AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Tagging/DeleteObjectTagging.md

 ## SDK

-You can call DeleteObjectTagging by using OSS SDKs for the following programming languages:
+You can use OSS SDKs for the following programming languages to call DeleteObjectTagging:

 -   [Java](/intl.en-US/SDK Reference/Java/Object tagging/Delete the tags added to an object.md)
 -   [Python](/intl.en-US/SDK Reference/Python/Object tagging/Delete the tags added to an object.md)